 An introduction to the primary methods and problems of New Testament interpretation focusing on the contents, historical background and theological import of major passages.
-Among the specific topics studied will be form and redaction criticism along with recent critical approaches to the text such as structuralist exegesis, narrative and feminist criticisms.
+Among the specific topics studied will be form and redaction criticism along with recent critical approaches to the text.